|

 -

 By the way, I’m told you really need only two tools in life: WD-40 and duct tape.
-If it doesn't
+If it doesn't move

-squeaks that exceeded the engineering capabilities of WD-40.
+that exceeded the engineering capabilities of WD-40.

 Back to quick links